| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 Ignored. |

-may be a vector, matrix,
+The argument X may be a vector, matrix,

-array, or a pixel image (object of class "im"
+array, or a pixel image (object of class "im").

 The algorithm will first extract the entries or pixel values of

-as a vector, and sort the values into ascending order.
+X as a vector, and sort the values into ascending order.

-, the entries in this vector will be replaced by the
+If uniform=TRUE, the entries in this vector will be replaced by the

-corresponding cumulative probabilities (the k
+corresponding cumulative probabilities (the kth

 smallest value will be replaced by the

-is the total number of values).
+number (k-0.5)/n where n is the total number of values).

-, the resulting vector will be reversed
+If reverse=TRUE, the resulting vector will be reversed

-value will be swapped with the k
+value will be swapped with the kth largest value).

 Finally the transformed values will be replaced into the original positions in the vector, matrix, array, or pixel image.

-The case uniform=TRUE, reverse=FALSE
+The case uniform=TRUE, reverse=FALSE is called

 transformation to uniformity, the